Antonio Guterres, tireless refugee champion

 “I like action, being on the ground, I like things that force me to permanently intervene,” he added in an interview with Portuguese public television RTP in January.

 Born in Lisbon on April 30, 1949, Guterres joined Portugal’s Socialist party following the country’s 1974 “Carnation revolution” which put an end to nearly five decades of dictatorship.

-Fluent in English, French and Spanish in addition to Portuguese, in 1992 he became secretary general of the Socialist party, in opposition at the time.
+In 1992 he became secretary general of the Socialist party, in opposition at the time.

 Portugal was undergoing rapid economic growth at the time and enjoying nearly full employment, which allowed Guterres to set up a guaranteed minimum income, one of his government’s flagship measures.